 Elizabeth’s relations were present not just for this birth - Elizabeth and Martha (or both) attended all the later births.
 This probably indicates that it was the Howard family who were Quakers, indeed there was a Robert Howard whose children were also being baptised at the Westminster Quaker Meeting House around this time, who was perhaps their brother.
 Although Elizabeth was a Quaker, judging by the lack of Quakeresque statements in Joseph’s will, the extent to which he embraced the beliefs of the Friends is debatable.

-Duke Street, Chelsea in the nineteenth century
+Duke Street, Chelsea in the nineteenth century - mainly populated by shops

 A naive portrait of Joseph Darton (snr, above right).
 The artist spent much of his time painting Joseph’s head, which is out of proportion to the rest of his body - in particular his left hand.
 So, by the time that Joseph inherited the Ithell estate from his uncle, Thomas Harwood, he had put his roots down in Chelsea, London, had a trade and was already the head of a family of five children.